MicrosoftDocs/xamarin-docs/docs/get-started/supported-platforms.md

 Xamarin.Forms applications can be written for the following operating systems:

 - iOS 9 or higher.
-- Android 4.4 (API 19) or higher ([more details](#android)).
+- Android 4.4 (API 19) or higher ([more details](#android-platform-support)).
 However, Android 5.0 (API 21) is recommended as the minimum API.
 This ensures full compatibility with all the Android support libraries, while still targeting the majority of Android devices.
-- Windows 10 Universal Windows Platform ([more details](#windows10)).
+- Windows 10 Universal Windows Platform.

 Xamarin.Forms apps for iOS, Android, and the Universal Windows Platform (UWP) can be built in Visual Studio.
 However, a networked Mac is required for iOS development using the latest version of Xcode and the minimum version of macOS specified by Apple.
 For more information, see [Windows requirements](~/cross-platform/get-started/requirements.md#windows-requirements).